 Then, you remove duplicates (Data>Remove Duplicates) to keep only one name.

-Remove duplicates doesn't protect you of mistake.
-As you can noticed, we have always Jacky Chin 2 times because the first name is spelled two different ways.
-It would be tempting to correct the error in the source file but in data analysis, the main rule is to keep the raw data like they are.
+Removing duplicates doesn't remove spelling mistakes.
+As you will have noticed, we still have Jacky Chin twice because the first name is spelled two different ways.
+It would be tempting to correct the error in the source file but in data analysis, the main rule is to leave the raw data as they are.

 Step 3: Add the anonymous code